Diffraction: Basics

-In classical physics diffraction arises because of how waves propagate; this is described by the Huygens–Fresnel principle and the principle of superposition of waves.
-The propagation of a wave can be visualized by considering every particle of the transmitted medium on a wavefront as a point source for a secondary spherical wave.
-The wave displacement at any subsequent point is the sum of these secondary waves.
-When waves are added together, their sum is determined by the relative phases as well as the amplitudes of the individual waves so that the summed amplitude of the waves can have any value between zero and the sum of the individual amplitudes.
+It is possible to obtain a qualitative understanding of many diffraction phenomena by considering how the relative phases of the individual secondary wave sources vary, and, in particular, the conditions in which the phase difference equals half a cycle in which case waves will cancel one another out.
+When waves are added together, their sum is determined by their relative phases as well as the amplitudes of the individual waves, so that the summed amplitude can have any value between zero and the sum of the individual amplitudes.
 Hence, diffraction patterns usually have a series of maxima and minima.